avdept/Protobuf-GUI-Compiler/README.md

 To compile `.proto` file into selected language you need `protoc` binary selected, input files, include path and output path.
 After selecting all data - hit `Compile protobuf` and app will produce either compiled protobufs into your selected language or throw an error.

 Same applies to GRPC, just make sure you've selected binary for desired language.

+## Current limitations
+* Not possible to select multiple include paths
+* Not possible to save binary file paths as defaults for future usage